 The family tradition of civic involvement continues with Stephanie’s active role with the San Rafael Chamber of Commerce and other community organizations.
-She is the immediate past chair of the San Rafael Chamber, capping six years of service on the board.
+She is the immediate past chair of the San Rafael Chamber, capping eight years of service on the board.
 She also sits on the Chamber’s Executive Committee and Governmental Affairs Committee and helped found the Chamber’s newest committee, the East San Rafael Working Group.
 In February she was elected chair of GP2040 Steering Committee for San Rafael’s General Plan Update.

 Stephanie and her husband Chris are parents to two school aged children and supporters of groups including the San Rafael Library Foundation, NatureBridge, the West Marin Fund, Hospice of Marin, Kiddo, Star Academy, Schools Rule, the San Rafael Chamber Leader’s Circle, Whistlestop and the Marin Builders Association.
 CPi Developers is also a founding partner of the Giving Marin initiative, which underwrites the cost of marketing space in the Marin IJ for local non-profits.
 The San Rafael Pacific’s are a family favorite of the Plantes, who open their home to players in need of housing and provide ballpark support all season long.